Use the button below to download, save and/or print the rules and regulations.

 • This format will be repeated until a clear winner is declared- switching who starts with the ball.

 Point Values are as follows: Offensive touchdown = 6 points.
 After the touchdown, the team MUST elect to go for 1 point from the 5-yard line or 2 points from the 10-yard line.
+See rules related to extra point tries at half-time and end of game.

-Interception during a scrimmage play is awarded 1 point to the defense
+Interception during a scrimmage play is awarded 2 point to the defense

 No points are rewarded to the defense on a Interception during an extra point